riya-singh28/deepchem-server/docs/source/primitives.rst

 3. **Training**: Use ``train()`` to build models on the featurized data
 4. **Inference**: Use ``infer()`` to make predictions on new data
 5. **Evaluation**: Use ``model_evaluator()`` to assess model performance
+6. **Docking**: Use ``generate_pose()`` to predict protein-ligand binding interactions

 Example Workflow
 ~~~~~~~~~~~~~~~~

-Here's a typical workflow using all four primitives:
+Here's a typical workflow using all five primitives:

 .. code-block:: python

-   from deepchem_server.core import feat, train, inference, evaluator
+   from deepchem_server.core import feat, train, inference, evaluator, docking
    from deepchem_server.core import config
    from deepchem_server.core.datastore import DiskDataStore
    import tempfile